Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 • IMDb

-• Draft scripts available at Gore Vidal Finding Aid: Container 270 Barn burning : Ts with AMs corrections, [ca. 1954] 1 folder.
+• Draft scripts available at Harvard, according to Gore Vidal Finding Aid: Container 270 Barn burning : Ts with AMs corrections, [ca. 1954] 1 folder.
 Draft.
 Aired on Suspense (CBS), 1954 Aug.
 17. Container 271 Barn burning : Ts with Ms corrections by Robert Mulligan, 1954.
 1 folder.
 Final draft.
 Annotation on second page, “Bob Mulligan,” director of the program.

 SOVEREIGN STATE